 For special categories of data we keep anonymised statistical information for historical comparisons and analysis.
 We shred physical and erase digital copies the form within a month of the interview process.

 In the vast majority of cases personal data processed by ESS is provided by the data subject (you) through workshop signups, emails or telephone calls.
 If your organisation is a member of certain Evaluation Support Accounts we may have received information from funders about your organisation as they would like us to provide support.
 All data is securely stored on our in house server and our database and can only be accessed by authorised people.

 Contracts: External processing

-ESS uses several external organisations to process and store our information, including Salesforce, Live Drive and MailChimp.
+ESS uses several external organisations to process and store our information, including Salesforce, Microsoft 365 and QuickBooks.
 Whenever this is the case a contract/policy is in place which confirms that those organisations comply with GDPR requirements and that all data moving between the two organisations is secure.

 What if you don’t want us to process any of your personal data?

 Unfortunately if you don’t want us to process any of your personal data we will be unable to supply our services as even a one off attendance at a workshops requires names, organisation, email, dietary and access requirements etc.